 Secure multitenancy and distributed processing are keys virtue of the elastic compute approach used by the SaaS Enterprise Asset Management platform.
 It’s equally well suited to machinery from smaller specialty manufacturers with only a few deployed remote assets, as much as for big international enterprises with locations across continents and 1000s of assets.

-It also simplifies many supporting business processes which once required their own IT systems.
+It also simplifies many supporting business processes that once required their own IT systems.
 For example, configuring and onboarding new systems can be delivered in a self-service portal that lets manufacturers update and configure their discrete equipment independently.
 New information about the machines is available to enterprise O&M without having to involve vendors in every single step of the onboarding.
 Once deployed, new data from a new machine even can be streamed to machine learning, again without needing enterprise technicians to do all of the low-level data configuration efforts.

 Integration with Existing Systems and Customization

-Cloud-based SaaS/EAM unlocks a wide range of benefits to the process of maintenance and operations of a complex portfolio industrial machinery:
+Krypton’s cloud SaaS/EAM unlocks a wide range of benefits to the process of maintenance and operations of a complex portfolio industrial machinery:

 - Timing Maintenance and utilization to maximize duty cycles of the equipment